NuclearPhoenixx/RouteryPi/README.md

 ## Summary

-RouteryPi is a WiFi access point originally based on the Raspberry Pi Zero W. Together with a nice looking case and some status LEDs it makes a fun alternative to a commercial AP combining ease of setup and highly customizable software.
-The only downside of using a Raspberry Pi is it's relatively slow networking speed compared to high quality retail APs - nevertheless it has great potential and makes an even better addition if you want to upgrade some generic old AP that you found in your basement!
+RouteryPi is a WiFi access point originally based on the Raspberry Pi Zero W combined with a custom case and some status LEDs.
+The project has since expanded to helping users set up a WiFi access point (AP).
+This repo is aimed at working with Raspberry Pi OS, alternatively you could also use OpenWrt to achieve the same things (see https://openwrt.org/toh/raspberry_pi_foundation/raspberry_pi).

-**Update:** The brand new Raspberry Pi 4 features some really nice networking features.
-With an even faster CPU, 2.4 and 5GHz ac  WiFi, stand-alone Gigabit Ethernet and optional Power over Ethernet it looks like it can deliver "real" networking performance!
+Note however, that using a Raspberry Pi as your main AP can be a real bottleneck for your network.
+In the past all Raspi models had rather bad networking features, fortunately, this changed with the Pi 4.
+It features an even faster CPU and more RAM than any previous model and most importantly has 2.4 and 5GHz WiFi ac and Gigabit Ethernet!
+You can even run the Pi over PoE with the proper header.

+**Info:** Pi 4 performance still remains to be tested by me, I will update this file when I've got more information.

 ## Hardware

-This will run on any newer Raspberry Pi generation aiming at the ones with onboard WiFi, however this probably also works with compatible WiFi and LAN dongles.
+This will run on pretty much any Raspberry Pi generation aiming at the newer ones with onboard WiFi, however this probably also works with any compatible WiFi and LAN dongle.

-To get the best performance possible use the latest full-size Raspberry Pi available.
+To get the best performance possible I recommend you to use the Raspberry Pi 4 for all the before mentioned networking features.
+Nevertheless, this also works without a problem on a Pi Zero W for example, networking speeds will be slower though.

 ## Software

-This build uses the latest version of Raspbian which is Raspbian Stretch.
-You can download it on the official Raspberry Pi website, at https://www.raspberrypi.org/downloads/raspbian/.
+This build uses the latest version of Raspberry Pi OS which is based on Debian Buster.
+You can download it on the official Raspberry Pi website, at https://www.raspberrypi.org/downloads/raspberry-pi-os/.
 I guess you already know how to flash the image onto the SD Card - if you don't however, have a look at this tutorial: https://www.raspberrypi.org/documentation/installation/installing-images/

 The heart of this whole installation will be 'hostapd' and 'bridge-utils' because we will be using the Pi as a network bridge between the LAN and WiFi.
 This means that **you will need an additonal DHCP and DNS server**.
 Nevertheless, this simplifies the whole installation a lot and makes it less error-prone.
 If you already have a router (which I assume you do) you can connect it to your RouteryPi and everything will work out of the box.